markthiessen/leveled-up/README.md

 Clicking refresh every few seconds sucks.

 How to use?

+There's a current release in the build folder.

 1. Start up LeveledUp.exe
    a) Choose a folder to monitor (your project folder!)
    b) Adjust the file types if you need to.
 Follow the example format.